Mário Silva (footballer)

 Mário Fernando Magalhães da Silva (born 24 April 1977; /pt/) is a Portuguese former professional footballer who played as a left-back.
-He is the current manager of Saudi Arabian club Al-Najma.
+He is currently manager of Thai League 1 club Buriram United.

 Playing career

 Silva was born in Porto.
-Having grown through the ranks of local Boavista F.C. he went on to represent FC Nantes, FC Porto, Recreativo de Huelva and Cádiz CF, returning to Boavista in June 2006 and leaving after two seasons due to unpaid wages, in a litigation that would only be concluded in March 2010.
+Having grown through the ranks of local Boavista he went on to represent Nantes, Porto, Recreativo de Huelva and Cádiz, returning to Boavista in June 2006 and leaving after two seasons due to unpaid wages, in a litigation that would only be concluded in March 2010.

-Silva enjoyed his best years while with Porto, playing second fiddle to Nuno Valente on a side that won the 2002–03 UEFA Cup and the following year's UEFA Champions League while also adding back-to-back Primeira Liga titles under José Mourinho.
-Also at the club, on 27 March 2002, he earned his sole cap for the Portugal national team, appearing in a 1–4 friendly home defeat against Finland.
+Silva enjoyed his best years while with Porto, playing second fiddle to Nuno Valente on a side that won the 2002–03 UEFA Cup and the following campaign's UEFA Champions League while also adding back-to-back Primeira Liga titles under José Mourinho.
+Also at the club, on 27 March 2002, he earned his sole cap for the Portugal national team, appearing in a 4–1 friendly home defeat against Finland.

-Midway through the 2008–09 campaign, Silva moved countries again and joined Doxa Katokopias FC of the Cypriot First Division.
+Midway through 2008–09, Silva moved countries again and joined Doxa Katokopias of the Cypriot First Division.
 However, he was released after only a couple of months, and retired in the summer after not being able to find a new team.